Monopoly Pricing in Vertical Markets with Demand Uncertainty: Equilibrium analysis: supplier's optimal wholesale price

 \section{Equilibrium analysis: supplier's optimal wholesale price}

-We restrict attention to subgame perfect equlibria\footnote{Technically, these are perfect Bayes-Nash equilibria, since the supplier has a belief about the retailers' types, i.e. their willingness-to-pay his price, that depends on the value of the stochastic demand parameter $\alpha$.} of the extensive form, two-stage game.
-Assuming that at the second stage, the retailers play their unique equilibrium strategies $\(q_1^*,q_2^*\)$, then, according to \eqref{suppliera}, the supplier will maximize $\Pi^*_s\(r\)=r\cdot \ex_{\alpha}q^*\(r\mid \alpha\)$.
+We restrict attention to subgame perfect equlibria of the extensive form, two-stage game.\footnote{Technically, these are perfect Bayes-Nash equilibria, since the supplier has a belief about the retailers' types, i.e., their willingness-to-pay his price, that depends on the value of the stochastic demand parameter $\alpha$.} Assuming that at the second stage, the retailers play their unique equilibrium strategies $\(q_1^*,q_2^*\)$, then, according to \eqref{suppliera}, the supplier will maximize $\Pi^*_s\(r\)=r\cdot \ex_{\alpha}q^*\(r\mid \alpha\)$.
 For the competition structures of \Cref{tab:competition}, $q^*\(r\mid\alpha\)$ has the general form $q^*\(r\mid\alpha\)=\lambda_M \(\alpha-r\)_+$, where $\lambda_M>0$ is a suitable model-specific constant.
 Thus, at equilibrium, the supplier's expected profit maximization problem becomes

 From the supplier's perspective, we are interested in finding conditions such that the maximization problem in \eqref{eq:supplier} admits a unique and finite optimal wholesale price, $r^*\ge0$.